 Other OSC Responsibilities

-The Uniformed Services Employment and Re-Employment Rights Act of 1994 gave OSC authority to investigate and prosecute cases involving the denial of employment or re-employment rights to veterans and reservists seeking to return to the federal workplace after active duty with the armed services.
-USERRA complaints against federal agencies are first filed with the Labor Department’s Veterans Employment and Training Service; if after investigation that agency is unable to resolve a complaint, a claimant may request referral to OSC for possible representation before the Merit Systems Protection Board.
-Under some circumstances OSC does the initial investigation.
+Under the Uniformed Services Employment and Re-Employment Rights Act of 1994, the OSC has authority to investigate and prosecute cases involving the denial of employment or re-employment rights to veterans and reservists seeking to return to the federal workplace after active duty with the armed services.
+USERRA complaints against federal agencies normally are first filed with the Labor Department’s Veterans Employment and Training Service; if after investigation that agency is unable to resolve a complaint, a claimant may request referral to the OSC for possible representation before the Merit Systems Protection Board.
+Under some circumstances the OSC does the initial investigation.